deanebarker/Denina-Sharp/README.md

     pipeline.Execute("BAZ");

 We'd get "FOOBAZ."
+We could pass a thousand different strings to the pipeline, and they would all come out with "FOO" prepended to them.

-"Prepend" is one example of several dozen pre-built commands.
+"Prepend" is one example of several dozen pre-built filters.
 Some take arguments, some don't.
-It's up to the individual commands how many arguments they need, what order they need them in, and what they do with them (much like function calls in any programming language).
+It's up to the individual filter how many arguments it needs, what order it needs them in, and what it does with them during execution (much like function calls in any programming language).

-The pipeline doesn't technically have to start with text, as some commands can allow the pipeline to acquire text mid-stream.
+The pipeline doesn't technically have to even start with text, as some filters allow the pipeline to acquire text mid-stream.
 For example, the command configuration to call the home page of Gadgetopia and extract the title looks like this:

     Http.Get gadgetopia.com
     Html.Extract //title

+Http.Get makes a -- wait for it -- GET request over HTTP to the URL specified in the first argument and returns it.
+If the currently active text prior to that was anything, itsimply  gets over-written.

-In this case, the pipeline is simply invoked without arguments.
+In this case, the pipeline is invoked without arguments.

     pipeline.Execute();

 After the first filter executes, the active text is _all_ the HTML from the home page of Gadgetopia.
-After the filter command executes, the active text is just the contents of the "title" tag.
-The active text after the last filter executes is what is returned by the pipeline (it's what comes out "the other end" of the pipe).
+After the first filter executes, the active text is just the contents of the "title" tag.
+The active text after the last filter executes is what is returned by the Execute method of the pipeline object (it's what comes out "the other end" of the pipe).

 Filters are grouped into categories (really, they should be called "namespaces").
 Any command without a "dot" is assumed to map to "Core" category.

 By default, a filter changes the active text and passes it to the next filter.
-However, the result of a filter can be instead redirected into variable stored for later use.
+However, the result of a filter can be instead redirected into variable which is stored for later use.
 This does _not_ change the active text -- it remains unchanged.

 You can direct the result of an operation to a variable by using the "=>" operator and a variable name at the end of a statement.